lordmulder/mhash-384/README.md

 # Command-line Usage

 MHash-384 comes with a simple "standalone" command-line application.
-This program primarily serves as an example on how to use the MHash-384 library.
-However, the command-line application may also come in handy to quickly compute MHash-384 checksums (hashes) of local files.
-Furthermore, the MHash-384 program integrates nicely into the "pipes and filters" design pattern, by processing arbitrary inputs from the standard input stream.
-Computed checksums (hashes) will be written to the standard output stream, as a Hex string.
+This program primarily serves as an example on how to use the library.
+However, the command-line application may also come in handy to quickly compute checksums (hashes) of local files.
+Furthermore, the MHash-384 program integrates nicely into the "pipes and filters" design pattern, by consuming arbitrary inputs from the standard input stream and writing hash values (as Hex string) to the standard output stream.

 ## Synopsis

-MHash-384 takes a number of optional options followed by an optional input file.
+The MHash-384 command-line application takes a number of optional options followed by an optional input file.
 If **no** input file is specified, or if input file is "-", input will be read from standard input stream (*stdin*).

 	mhash_384 [options] [input_file]